jaspector

 The Building & Zoning guide emphasizes that new construction, additions, remodels, and structural alterations all require permits, and floods are managed through the federal NFIP process

-Typical processing time is Plan review typically occurs within business days, but timelines vary with the project scope; consult the Building & Zoning staff for current lead time.
+Building permit processing times in Monett, MO typically run Plan review typically occurs within business days, but timelines vary with the project scope; consult the Building & Zoning staff for current lead time.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Monett, MO.
 The following work is generally exempt: No exempt-work list is published on the website; contact Building & Zoning for clarification on maintenance-only jobs.
+When in doubt, confirm with the local building department before starting work.